eclectec/puddles/README.md

 ## Broker Options
 The project can submit data to both kafka or redis topics.
 The broker is set in the docker compose environment variable for BROKER

-For Kafka, clouds environment to the following:
+For Kafka, set cloud && puddle environment to the following in docker-compose.yml:
 ```
     environment:
       BROKER: kafka